League for the Fifth International

-The League for the Fifth International (L5I) is an international grouping of revolutionary Trotskyist organisations around a common programme and perspectives.
+The League for the Fifth International (L5I) was an international grouping of revolutionary Trotskyist organisations around a common programme and perspectives.

+The L5I merged into the International Socialist League in December 2025.

 History

-L5I was founded in 1989 as the Movement for a Revolutionary Communist International.
-Its first members groups were Workers' Power in Britain, the Irish Workers Group, and Gruppe Arbeitermacht (GAM) in Germany.
+The group was founded in 1984 as the Movement for a Revolutionary Communist International by Workers Power, a faction that was expelled from the International Socialists in 1974/1975.
+Its first members groups were Workers Power in Britain, the Irish Workers Group, and Gruppe Arbeitermacht (GAM) in Germany.
+The international is dominated by the British section, Workers Power.

+The positions taken by these groups was referred to by John Kelly as Radical Trotskyism, which he states is: "a [Trotskyist] family that shared the commitment of the WRP and others to Orthodoxy but rejected their claims to that title by tracing the roots of ideological degeneration back to 1940."
+Workers Power and the Irish Workers Group stated that a new international needed to be built on its own programme, instead of creating one from the existing political internationals.

+On 19 December 2025, L5I announced it had participated in the Third World Congress of the International Socialist League (LIS) and that they had agreed to join the LIS on the basis of a newly agreed common programme.
+The former members of the L5I now appear on the list of LIS affiliates, and there have been no articles posted since the announcement.

 Publications

 The League publishes a quarterly English-language journal entitled Fifth International.
 The majority of writers for this appear to be from the British group, although other sections publish journals in their own languages.
 Revolutionärer Marxismus is the German-language journal.
 The League previously published the journal Permanent Revolution, a more theoretical journal which looked at tactics that communist organisations use, theories of imperialism, and similar questions.
 This was followed by Trotskyist International which, although still theoretical, also looked more at current affairs.

 Member organisations

-The L5I lists the following organisations as sections:
+The L5I listed the following organisations as sections: